- A-6 Redstone missile engine at the Udvar-Hazy Center

 - The Apollo spacecraft used by the SL-2 mission at the Naval Aviation Museum

-- The Apollo spacecraft used by the SL-3 mission at the Glenn Research Center
+- The Apollo spacecraft used by the SL-3 mission when it was at the former, on-site Glenn Research Center visitor center

 - The Apollo spacecraft used by the SL-4 mission at the National Air & Space Museum